 No matter what grade you teach, poetry can be used to support all levels of readers.
 Poems can be read in a short amount of time and used simply for enjoyment or for deeper literacy skills.
 For most of our little people, the poetry we share in the classroom may be the only exposure to poetry too, and how sad is that?
-So, let’s change that up and talk about how we can make poetry a part of every day.
+Let’s change that up and talk about how we can use poem of the week all year long.

 - practice repeated readings